DataDog/documentation/content/en/tracing/setup_overview/compatibility_requirements/dotnet-framework.md

 ## Compatibility

-The .NET Tracer library for Datadog is open-source.
+- The .NET Tracer library for Datadog is open-source.
 For more information see the [tracer Github repository][1].

-For both automatic and custom instrumentation, the .NET Datadog Tracer supports .NET Framework 4.5 and above.
+- For both automatic and custom instrumentation, the .NET Datadog Tracer supports .NET Framework 4.5 and above.

 <div class="alert alert-warning">
-  <strong>Notes:</strong><br>- Datadog automatic instrumentation relies on the .NET CLR Profiling API.
+  <strong>Notes:</strong><br><br>- Datadog automatic instrumentation relies on the .NET CLR Profiling API.
 This API only allows one subscriber (for example, APM).
-Datadog strongly recommends only running a single APM solution within your applications' environment to ensure maximum visibility.<br>- If you are using both automatic and custom instrumentation, it is important to keep the package versions (for example, MSI and NuGet) in sync.
+Datadog strongly recommends only running a single APM solution within your applications' environment to ensure maximum visibility.<br><br>- If you are using both automatic and custom instrumentation, it is important to keep the package versions (for example, MSI and NuGet) in sync.
 </div>